Rating:

-The California Natural product line includes 3 canned dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.
+The California Natural product line lists three canned dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.

-- California Natural Salmon and Sweet Potato Adult (5 stars)
+- California Natural Lamb and Brown Rice (4 stars)

-- California Natural Chicken and Brown Rice Adult (4 stars)
+- California Natural Chicken and Brown Rice (4 stars)

-- California Natural Lamb and Brown Rice Adult (4 stars)
+- California Natural Salmon and Sweet Potato (5 stars)

-California Natural Salmon and Sweet Potato Adult formula was selected to represent the others in the line for this review.
+California Natural Salmon and Sweet Potato was selected to represent the other products in the line for this review.

 Estimated Dry Matter Nutrient Content

 The first ingredient in this dog food is salmon.
-Salmon is a fatty marine and freshwater fish naturally high in protein and omega-3 fatty acids, essential oils needed by every dog to sustain life.
+Salmon is an oily marine and freshwater fish not only high in protein but also omega 3 fatty acids, essential oils needed by every dog to sustain life.

-The second ingredient includes mackerel.
-Like salmon, mackerel is another oily salt-water fish, rich in both protein and omega-3 fats.
+The second ingredient is mackerel.
+Like salmon, mackerel is an oily salt-water fish naturally high in protein as well as omega-3 fatty acids.

-The third item is salmon broth.
+The third ingredient is salmon broth.
 Broths are nutritionally empty.
-But because they add moisture to a dog food they are a common finding in many canned products.
+But because they add both flavor and moisture to a dog food they are a common addition component in many canned products.

-The fourth ingredient lists sweet potato.
+The fourth ingredient is sweet potato.
 Sweet potatoes are a gluten-free source of complex carbohydrates in a dog food.
 They are naturally rich in dietary fiber and beta carotene.

 The fifth ingredient is sunflower oil.
 Sunflower oil is nutritionally similar to safflower oil.
 Since these oils are high in omega-6 fatty acids and contain no omega-3′s, they’re considered less nutritious than canola or flaxseed oils.